Akin01/Nodeflux-Intern-Project/Week 1/Feature Based Image Alignment/README.md

 #### Running Inference server

-- Change directory at project week 2: `cd week 2` and go to `Inference Server` directory: `cd "face expression classification/Inference Server"`
+- Change directory at project week 2: `cd week 2` and go to `Inference Server` directory: `cd "Feature Based Image Alignment/Inference Server"`
 - Install dependencies using `pip` by command: `pip install -r requirements.txt`
 - If you're using `pipenv` as package manage, run: `pipenv install` and activate your environment: `pipenv shell`
 - Run the server using: `python app.py`

 #### Running Streamlit Interface

-- Change directory at project week 2: `cd week 2` and go to `streamlit interface` directory: `cd "face expression classification/streamlit interface"`
+- Change directory at project week 2: `cd week 2` and go to `streamlit interface` directory: `cd "Feature Based Image Alignment/streamlit interface"`
 - Install dependencies using `pip` by command: `pip install -r requirements.txt`
 - If you're using `pipenv` as package manage, run: `pipenv install` and activate your environment: `pipenv shell`
 - Run the server using: `python -m streamlit run app.py`